Divyesh-Johri/soma/README.md

 Go to ```` anaconda3/envs/soma/lib/python3.7/site-packages/body_visualizer/tools/render_tools.py ````.
 At line 26, replace logger.sucess() with logger.success().

 Last but not least, the current SOMA code relies on [MoSh++](https://github.com/Divyesh-Johri/moshpp) mocap solver.
-Please install MoSh++ following the guidelines in its repository.
+Please install MoSh++ following the guidelines in its repository from SOMA's anaconda environment.

 ## Creating the work directory